MicrosoftDocs/power-automate-docs/articles/use-chatgpt-plugin.md

 To retrieve a list of all flows available to ChatGPT, use prompts such as **List my flows**, **Show my flows**, or **What are all my flows**.
 ChatGPT returns a table of flows that use the **Run from copilot** trigger and their details.

-## Control and Privacy
+## Control and privacy

-Considerations for control and privacy for cloud flows being invoked from ChatGPT and other Copilot experiences built on Large Language Models (LLMs):
+The following considerations apply when invoking cloud flows from ChatGPT and other Copilot experiences based on Large Language Models (LLMs):

 1. ChatGPT doesn't immediately create the flow that the user wants.
 Instead, it returns a link to a possible flow based on the provided prompt.
 The flow creation happens on the Power Automate portal after human review.
 Users need to review the flow and go through the creation steps to complete the process, including confirming the actions and connections in the flow.
 1. Only flows created by the user with the **Run from Copilot** trigger are discoverable from ChatGPT.
 Shared flows aren't yet discoverable from ChatGPT.